DID YOU KNOW YOU CAN CUT YOUR GROCERY BILL IN HALF BY IMPLEMENTING THESE 20 PAINLESS STEPS?

 3. MEAL PLAN

 Meal planning is listed high up anytime I’m talking about saving money.
-Meal planning is a lost art, and few people are willing to give it a try.
-I was skeptical about meal planning before I started, too, but I am so glad that I tried it.
+Meal planning is a lost art, and very few people are willing to give it a try.
+I was skeptical about meal planning before I started, too.

 Meal planning enables you to plan in advance, and when you go grocery shopping you can then buy everything that you need for all your meals for the next week, two weeks, or month.
 It eliminates wasted food and saves you money in more ways than one.